Chenilles-Network/chenilles-network.github.io/roadmap.md

 The following roadmap will have to be repeated for every supported blockchain.

-### Minimal State Channel Prototype Roadmap
+### Minimal State Channel Prototype

 This phase will create the building block of *Chenilles*, the simplest of State Channels, implemented on top of the target Blockchain.

-As a business case, it will enable micropayments between two participants.
+**Business case enabled**: Self-custodial payments between two participants.
+Potential users would be utilities accepting small pay-per-use micropayments, or large accounts looking for a fast, private and non-custodial way to settle trades with their peers, or anything in-between.

-It will be subdivided in steps as follows:
+This stage will be subdivided in steps as follows:

 1. A study of how best to implement State Channels on the target Blockchain: what interfaces to use, amend or add.